Lentil Loaf

 In a large pan, cook the onions, mushrooms and carrots for about 5 minutes, until softened.
 Set aside.

-In a food processor, add the walnuts and pulse until a bit crumbly.
-Add the lentils and pulse just a few times.
+If using a food processor, add them to it and pulse just a few times.

 Push the mixture evenly into the pan, cover with foil and bake for 30 minutes.
 After 30 minutes, remove the foil, top with the ketchup topping, and pop it back in for 10 minutes.
 Remove from oven, let cool for 15-20 minutes before slicing and serving.